Goldilockteam/neon-js/README.md

-## Deps init for source build (tmp workaround for building on Hyper-V)
+## Deps init for source build (tmp workaround for building on Hyper-V/Docker)

 Run twice or more times - seems like FS sync issues*: